relimitgmbh/markdown-builder/README.md

 This is a level 1 header
 ========================

-This is a Paragraph of the first Header
+This is a paragraph of the first Header

 This is a level 2 header
 ------------------------

 ### This is the third header

-This is the paragraph to the third header
+This is a paragraph to the third header
 ```

 ### Rendered